MaterSim/AtomisticSimulation/lectures/lec_10.md

 - Near the Dirac points, the bands show a linear dispersion, which indicates the massless Dirac fermions that are responsible for graphene’s unique electronic properties.
 - The bands are symmetric about the zero energy level, representing the bonding and anti-bonding states from the tight-binding model.

+Some notable properties include
-Linear Dispersion: The tight-binding model shows a linear energy dispersion near the Dirac points (located at the  K  and  K{\prime}  points in the Brillouin zone).
+1. **Linear Dispersion**: The tight-binding model shows a linear energy dispersion near the Dirac points (located at the $K$ and $K{\prime}$ points in the Brillouin zone).
 This linear relationship between energy and momentum is characteristic of massless Dirac fermions, which are responsible for the high mobility of charge carriers in graphene.
-	2. Zero Band Gap: At the Dirac points, the valence and conduction bands touch, resulting in zero band gap.
+2. **Zero Band Gap**: At the Dirac points, the valence and conduction bands touch, resulting in zero band gap.
 This makes graphene a semimetal (or more precisely, a zero-gap semiconductor), where the conduction and valence bands meet at the Fermi level.
-	3. Bonding and Anti-Bonding States: The two bands that arise from the tight-binding Hamiltonian correspond to the bonding (lower) and anti-bonding (upper) states.
+3. **Bonding and Anti-Bonding States**: The two bands that arise from the tight-binding Hamiltonian correspond to the bonding (lower) and anti-bonding (upper) states.
 These bands arise due to the interaction between the p_z orbitals on neighboring carbon atoms in the honeycomb lattice.

-1. High Electron Mobility: The linear dispersion near the Dirac points leads to high electron mobility in graphene.
+4. **High Electron Mobility**: The linear dispersion near the Dirac points leads to high electron mobility in graphene.
 The electrons behave like massless Dirac fermions, which is why graphene exhibits exceptional electrical conductivity.
-2. Ambipolar Behavior: Since the conduction and valence bands touch at the Dirac points, graphene can conduct both electrons (n-type) and holes (p-type) depending on the external doping or electric field applied to it.
-3. Optical Properties: The unique band structure of graphene also influences its optical properties.
+5. **Optical Properties**: The unique band structure of graphene also influences its optical properties.
 The zero band gap allows graphene to absorb light across a wide range of frequencies, making it useful for optoelectronic applications.

-This lecture could form a foundation for further studies on more complex materials and advanced band structure concepts using tight binding and other methods like DFT.
+This lecture could form a foundation for further studies on more complex materials and advanced band structure concepts using tight binding.
+Similarly, the calculation of band structure can be done in DFT as well, but with a heavier computational cost.